MieszkoMakuch/pi-security-camera/README_TODO.md

 This project uses openCV to detect objects in the video feed.
 You can install openCV by using the following [tutorial](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/).
 In this project Python 2.7 version was used.

-The installation took about 1-2 hours on Raspberry Pi 3 Model B, but it would be considerably slower on a less powerful board like the Raspberry Pi Zero (it may eaven take about 8 hours).
+The installation took about 1-2 hours on Raspberry Pi 3 Model B, but it would be considerably slower on a less powerful board like the Raspberry Pi Zero (it may even take about 8 hours).

 The tutorial will prompt you to create a virtual environment.
 Make sure you are using the virtual environment by typing the following commands